jaimegc/Covid19Tracker/README.md

   - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata): Data objects that notify views when the underlying database changes.
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel): Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding): Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
-  - [QueueLiveData](https://stackoverflow.com/questions/56097647/can-we-use-livedata-without-loosing-any-value): This custom LiveData will deliver values even when they are posted very quickly one after another.
+  - [QueueLiveData](/app/src/main/java/com/jaimegc/covid19tracker/common/QueueLiveData.kt): This custom LiveData class will deliver values even when they are posted very quickly one after another.
 It solves the issue of losing values when several new ones are posted very quickly.
   - [Room](https://developer.android.com/topic/libraries/architecture/room): The library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
     - [DatabaseView](https://developer.android.com/training/data-storage/room/creating-views): This annotation allows you to encapsulate a query into a class.
 Room refers to these query-backed classes as views, and they behave the same as simple data objects when used in a DAO.
+- [Arrow]((https://github.com/arrow-kt/arrow): It is a library for Typed Functional Programming in Kotlin.
+  - [Either](https://arrow-kt.io/docs/0.10/apidocs/arrow-core-data/arrow.core/-either/): Represents the presence of either a Left value or a Right value.
+By convention, most functional programming libraries choose Left as the exceptional case and Right as the success value.
+  - [IO](https://arrow-kt.io/docs/0.10/effects/io/): It is used to represent operations that can be executed lazily, and are capable of failing, generally with exceptions.
+This means that code wrapped inside IO will not throw exceptions until it is run, and those exceptions can be captured inside IO for the user to check.
+In this project, it has only been used in the [UpdateDatabaseWorker](/app/src/main/java/com/jaimegc/covid19tracker/worker/UpdateDatabaseWorker.kt) worker to build concurrent API calls.
-- [Koin](https://start.insert-koin.io/) - Dependency Injection Framework (Kotlin)
+- [Koin](https://start.insert-koin.io/): Dependency Injection Framework (Kotlin)
-- [Moshi](https://github.com/square/moshi) - A modern JSON library for Kotlin and Java.
-- [Moshi Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/moshi) - A Converter which uses Moshi for serialization to and from JSON.
+- [Moshi](https://github.com/square/moshi) & [Moshi Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/moshi): A modern JSON library for Kotlin and Java.
+The converter uses Moshi for serialization to and from JSON.
 - [Detekt](https://github.com/detekt/detekt): A static code analysis tool for the Kotlin programming language.
 It operates on the abstract syntax tree provided by the Kotlin compiler.
+- [Kotlin Gradle DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html): Gradle's Kotlin DSL provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist, refactoring, documentation, and more.
 - [Remal check dependency update](https://plugins.gradle.org/plugin/name.remal.check-dependency-updates): Plugin that provides task for discovering dependency updates.
-- [Kotlin Gradle DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html): Gradle’s Kotlin DSL provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist, refactoring, documentation, and more.

 ## Screens